sgerov/gerovlabs/_posts/2024-10-16-gradient-descent-from-scratch.md

 ## Conclusion

-We have been able to use Gradient Descent to predict the values of a quadratic function with only dirty sample data!
+We have been able to use Gradient Descent to predict the coefficients of a quadratic function with only dirty sample data!
 We even almost got right the value of gravity!
 There is a big assumption we've done though: we knew our sensor data (throwing a ball vertically) followed a quadratic function.

 In a next post we will see how we can generalise what we learnt here to resolve more complicated problems like those mentioned in the beginning that don't necessarily follow a quadratic function with the help of Rectified Linear Units.